-During the first wave of the SARS-CoV-2 epidemic, several state-level and national-level restrictions were put in place to slow the infection spread.
-Meanwhile, social events gathering large amounts of people in limited spaces occurred during the same months, as a result of discontent with the imposed restrictions, as a response to socio-political issues, or as part of the national electoral calendar.
-Researchers from different fields have rushed to estimate the impact that the implemented restrictions and the occurred events have had on the epidemic dynamics, in order to provide insights into contagion dynamics and inform policy-makers on the effectiveness of the implemented measures.
-The causal question of interest, here, concerns the effect of a time-varying exposure or treatment that has been observed in a sample of the population.
-A methodological framework addressing these issues has been widely developed in both fields of infectious disease epidemiology and causal inference.
-To answer the aforementioned questions related to COVID-19, researchers have used different estimation approaches, including mechanistic epidemiological models, causal inference matching methods and difference-in-difference estimators \citep{Flaxman2020EstimatingTE, wang2020reduction, Chinazzi2020TheEO, Dave2020BlackLM,Mccloskey2020MassGE, Alfano2021TheEO, Palguta2021DoEA, Zhang2022EvaluatingTI, VELIAS2022114538}.
+During the first wave of the SARS-CoV-2 epidemic, several state-level and national-level restrictions were put in place to slow the spread of infections.
+Meanwhile, social events that gathered large number of people in limited spaces occurred during the same months, whether as a result of discontent with the imposed restrictions, as a response to socio-political issues, or as part of the national electoral calendar.
+Researchers from different fields mobilized rapidly to estimate the impact that the implemented restrictions and the co-occurring events have had on the epidemic dynamics, in order to provide insights into contagion dynamics and inform policy-makers about the effectiveness of the implemented measures.
+Here, the causal question of interest concerns the effect of a time-varying exposure or treatment that has been observed in a sample of the population.
+A methodological framework addressing these issues has already been developed in both fields of infectious disease epidemiology and causal inference.
+To answer these COVID-19-related questions, researchers have employed a range of estimation approaches, including mechanistic epidemiological models \citep[e.g.,][]{Chinazzi2020TheEO,Zhang2022EvaluatingTI} and causal inference methods such difference-in-differences \citep[e.g.,][]{Palguta2021DoEA, VELIAS2022114538}.